-There tends to be a lot of wiring in industrial settings and offices, including flat-screen TV cables, ethernet cables, fiber-optic cables, and computers wires.
-They can tangle up, wear out, and even pose great dangers if they are not organized.
+There tends to be a lot of wiring in industrial settings and offices, including flat-screen TV cables, ethernet cables, fibre-optic cables, and computer wires.
+They can tangle up, wear out, and even pose dangers if unorganised.

 Top measures to protect floor cables

 The above methods were more suitable for protecting cables indoors.
 However, there can be cables on roads, streets, factories, and big warehouses.